cderv/install-quarto-action/README.md

 # install-quarto-action

-> This work now leaves in https://github.com/quarto-dev/quarto-actions/tree/main/install-quarto
+> This work now lives in https://github.com/quarto-dev/quarto-actions/tree/main/install-quarto

 Install Quarto (https://quarto.org/) using GitHub Actions.
 This action can be used to install Quarto on all runner OS and `quarto` will be available from PATH.